shapeshed/jekyll.shapeshed.com/_posts/2007-01-31-wallpaper_for_websites.md

 ---
 layout: post
 title: Wallpaper for websites
-excerpt: Here's a quick look about how you can give your site some wallpaper.
+description: Here's a quick look about how you can give your site some wallpaper.
 Whilst you are moving the furniture around there is also some traditional wallpaper design for inspiration.
 categories: [CSS, XHTML, Design]
 ---
 ## Adding wallpaper to a site